-An expansion on the north side of the Kemper Art Museum will create the James M. Kemper Gallery and a new entrance foyer as well as connect the newly relocated Florence Steinberg Weil Sculpture Garden to Ann and Andrew Tisch Park.
+Expansion on the north side of the Kemper Art Museum creates the James M. Kemper Gallery and a new entrance foyer as well as connects the newly relocated Florence Steinberg Weil Sculpture Garden to Ann and Andrew Tisch Park.

-The gallery will be a state-of-the-art exhibition space, enabling the Museum to showcase a larger portion of its world-class collection and expand its exhibition program.
-The adjacent glass-lined lobby will offer spectacular, light-filled views of Tisch Park, Sculpture Garden, and Brookings Hall.
-The entryway will be at ground level and oriented towards Tisch Park and the new Welcome Center, allowing easier access for both the University community and the public.
+The gallery is a state-of-the-art exhibition space and enables the Museum to showcase a larger portion of its world-class collection and expand its exhibition program.
+The adjacent glass-lined lobby offers spectacular, light-filled views of Tisch Park, Sculpture Garden, and Brookings Hall.
+The entryway is at ground level and oriented towards Tisch Park and the new Welcome Center, allowing easier access for both the University community and the public.

-The exterior of the Museum Addition features what will become an iconic and memorable north façade, composed of 30-foot-tall pleated stainless steel panels that will reflect the surrounding landscape, sky, and buildings.
-Other sides of the addition will be built of limestone and glass, echoing materials of the existing Museum and nearby buildings.
+The exterior of the Museum Addition features an iconic and memorable north façade, composed of 30-foot-tall pleated stainless steel panels that reflect the surrounding landscape, sky, and buildings.
+Other sides of the addition feature limestone and glass, echoing materials of the existing Museum and nearby buildings.

 - 5,600 square ft. addition